Frobenius nonclassical hypersurfaces: Lower bounds on degree and Hermitian surfaces

-\begin{proof} By Proposition~\ref{prop:F10=powerF}, the hypersurface $X$ is defined by a Frobenius form $F$.
-Applying Lemma~\ref{lemma:frobForm_Herm_skewHerm} with $q' = \sqrt{q}$, we conclude that $F$ is of the form \eqref{eqn:frobForm} such that $M$ is either Hermitian or skew-Hermitian.
-If $M$ is Hermitian, then we have the desired result.
-Otherwise, we can pick $c\in\bF_q$ that satisfies $c^{\sqrt{q}} = -c$.
+\begin{proof} By Proposition~\ref{prop:F10=powerF}, $F$ is a Frobenius form.
+Applying Lemma~\ref{lemma:frobForm_Herm_skewHerm} with $q' = \sqrt{q}$ and rescaling $F$ by a constant in $\bF_q$ if necessary, we can express $F$ in the form~\eqref{eqn:frobForm} where $M$ is either Hermitian or skew-Hermitian.
+If $M$ is Hermitian, then the proof is done.
+Otherwise, we can pick $c\in\bF_q\backslash \{0\}$ that satisfies $c^{\sqrt{q}} = -c$.
 Then $cM$ is Hermitian.
 Since $\{cF = 0\}$ defines the same hypersurface $X$, this completes the proof. \end{proof}